 A British runner who, after the horrors of World War I, stormed to an unprecedented middle-distance double at the 1920 Antwerp Olympics.

-Albert Hill's story is one of delayed triumph.
-Born in London, he worked as a mechanic and served as a motor transport driver in the First World War, his athletic ambitions put on hold.
-He was nearly 31 when he arrived at the 1920 Antwerp Games, an age considered past prime for a distance runner.
-What followed was a stunning display of tactical brilliance and endurance.
-Hill won the 800 meters in a fierce sprint finish, and just days later, against all odds, took gold in the 1500 meters.
-He added a silver in the 3000-meter team race to complete a legendary haul.
+Albert Hill won the 800 meters and 1500 meters at the 1920 Antwerp Olympics, becoming Britain's first champion in both events.
+He was nearly 31 at the time, an age considered past prime for a distance runner.
+Born in London, he worked as a mechanic and served as a motor transport driver in the First World War, delaying his athletic ambitions.
+At Antwerp, he took the 800 meters in a fierce sprint finish.
+Days later, he secured gold in the 1500 meters.
+He added a silver medal in the 3000-meter team race.
 His victories, achieved with a veteran's poise, made him a national hero and a symbol of post-war resilience.
-After retiring, he coached in Canada and the United States, influencing a generation of athletes, but his name remains forever tied to that remarkable week in Antwerp where he became Britain's first Olympic champion in both the 800m and 1500m.
+After retiring from competition, he coached in Canada and the United States, influencing a generation of athletes.
+His name remains tied to that remarkable week in Antwerp.

 1883–1900